fastlane-queue/fastlane/README.md

 drwxr-xr-x   1 root root 4.0K Dec  4 17:12 var
 ```

-It should be fairly clear by this point that you can send any docker image and any command and [fastlane](https://github.com/fastlane) will execute it for you, but don't be fooled by its simplicity.
+It should be fairly clear by this point that you can send any [docker](https://docs.docker.com/) image and any command and [fastlane](https://github.com/fastlane) will execute it for you, but don't be fooled by its simplicity.
 This is a very powerful concept, to be able to run anything at a later point in time with an API to query about its status.
 Never worry about building workers again.

 ## Installing and Running

 ### Pre-Requisites

-The first and most important requirement is that you have a running Docker Host that accepts HTTP(s) requests.
-If you have docker running locally, you probably are set.
+The first and most important requirement is that you have a running [docker](https://docs.docker.com/) Host that accepts HTTP(s) requests.
+If you have [docker](https://docs.docker.com/) running locally, you probably are set.

 In order to use [fastlane](https://github.com/fastlane), you also need to have both MongoDB and Redis instances available.

-**IMPORTANT WARNING**: If you are running fastlane on MacOS, we need to expose Docker Host port to our service.
+**IMPORTANT WARNING**: If you are running fastlane on MacOS, we need to expose [docker](https://docs.docker.com/) host port to our service.
 This can be achieved by running the following command:

 ```
 $ docker run -d -v /var/run/docker.sock:/var/run/docker.sock -p 127.0.0.1:1234:1234 bobrik/socat TCP-LISTEN:1234,fork UNIX-CONNECT:/var/run/docker.sock